The Wild Atlantic Way in Western Ireland is arguably one of the most beautiful spots in the world. But what about the food???

 Tasting Tip: Buy an extra chocolate treat to enjoy during or after a hike.
-There are so many scenic sites to hike along the Wild Atlantic Way, and you’ll be happy to have the energy boost.
+There are so many scenic sites to hike along the Wild Atlantic Way – you’ll be happy for the energy boost.

 The Doolin Chocolate Shop is located at Fisher Street, Doolin, County Clare, Ireland.

 Sometimes the best food is the food that you eat at home.
 Although we didn’t cook in Western Ireland, we were lucky recipients of homemade scones baked by our lovely Ennis Airbnb host Mary.

 Mary served the scones in classic style on great grandma china.
 Of all the great food we ate during our road trip, this scone may have been our absolute favorite, proving that it really is the simple things in life that matter most.